-This article explains how to generate/modify PDFs using various methods, libraries and tools.
-I also introduce my PoC on generating PDFs using the PDF templates created in Word/Excel and having fixed placeholders or dynamic substitution tags (such as {FIRSTNAME} or {CURRENTDATE})
+This article explains how to generate and modify PDFs using various methods, libraries, and tools.
+I also introduce my PoC for generating PDFs using PDF templates created in Word or Excel, with fixed placeholders or dynamic substitution tags such as {FIRSTNAME} or {CURRENTDATE}.

 Introduction